HERA-Team/heranow/README.md

 ### Stopping the docker images
 Docker images can be stopped by executing `docker-compose down` or restarted with `docker-compose restart`.

+### Updating M&C Schema
+When the M&C schema changes on site, a forced rebuild of the base docker conatiner is necessary.
+This can be accomplished with the command `docker build -f dockerfiles/docker_conda -t conda_base:latest . --no-cache`

+After rebuilding the base docker image, `build.sh` and `deploy.sh` as usual.

 ### Initialize the database
 Database initialization can happen at the time of deployment by setting the key `INITIALIZE` in the `.env` on the deploying machine.
 This does take an extended period of time.